Nuclear Power in Canada

 The delay and eventual cancellation of the MAPLE reactors has led to the extended operation of the NRU research reactor.
 In December 2007, the Canadian Nuclear Safety Commission (CNSC) declined to allow the restart of NRU.
 A five-year licence renewal in mid 2006 had specified certain back-up modifications, which AECL had not fully implemented.
 Parliament then intervened and passed a bill authorising the restart.
 The government later made it clear that it was dissatisfied with both parties to the dispute, and the Chairman of AECL then resigned.
 The head of CNSC was relieved of her role soon afterwards, creating widespread concern about political interference in regulatory function.
 The modifications were completed early in February 2008.15

-While the MAPLE reactors were intended to take over medical isotope production from NRU, the neutron scattering research and Candu materials testing activities of NRU were planned to be replaced by the Canadian Neutron Facility (CNF).
+While the MAPLE reactors were intended to take over medical isotope production from NRU, the neutron scattering research and Candu materials testing activities of NRU were to be replaced by the Canadian Neutron Facility (CNF).
 A few years ago, AECL saw the CNF as essential to both Candu R&D and materials science research, but little has been heard of it since about 2003.

 The Canadian Nuclear Safety Commission (CNSC) is responsible for regulating and enforcing strict safety standards at domestic nuclear facilities and charged with administering the country's safeguards agreement.
 It was set up in 2000 under the new Nuclear Safety & Control Act and subsequent regulations as successor to the Atomic Energy Control Board, which had served since 1946.
 The CNSC reports to parliament through the Minister of Natural Resources.